sz6084/Hackpad-SELF/README.md

-# Sammie's Chonkpad
+# Sammie's Scarapad
-A macropad I think might be somewhat chonky
+A macropad with some Scaramouche art on it!

 ![Hackpad-case v12](https://github.com/user-attachments/assets/5aa71cc5-84b1-45f7-84d2-9d4e23bbaadc)